Hermes França

 Hermes França Barros ([ˈeʁmis ˈfɾɐ̃sɐ]; born August 26, 1974) is a Brazilian mixed martial artist.
 He has competed for the UFC, WEC, MFC, and Israel FC.
 He is a former WEC Lightweight Champion, and former UFC Lightweight Championship contender.

 Mixed martial arts career

 Early career

-França made his professional Mixed Martial Arts debut on 17 November 2001, with a win over future WEC Featherweight Champion Mike Skinner.
+França made his professional Mixed Martial Arts debut on 17 November 2001, with a win over future WEC Featherweight Champion Mike Brown.
 He quickly earned an undefeated streak of 6–0, finishing all his opponents under the limit of the second round, drawing the attention of the UFC.

 First UFC run

 França made his UFC debut at UFC 42, defeating Richard Crunkilton by unanimous decision.
 He won his next UFC fight against Caol Uno (who narrowly missed the lightweight championship after drawing with B.J.
 Penn) at UFC 44 before losing a majority decision to Josh Thomson at UFC 46.

 His next outing in the UFC, against Yves Edwards, was unsuccessful, losing the fight by split decision.
 Edwards would once again beat França by split decision in their encounter at Euphoria: USA vs. World in 2005, starting what would be a very bad year – marked with three straight losses – for the Brazilian fighter.